LbZy-3/PWD/README.md

 # PWD Plane wave decomposition Toolkit

 ## Contents
-This package contains simple programs used to simulate how electromagnetic waves from a nearfield signal to farfield
+This package contains simple programs used to simulate how scalar electromagnetic waves propagate from a nearfield source to farfield

 This repository contains the following folders: